 To immediately access a signed copy of the standing order and to enroll your pharmacy in the reporting system, complete the New York City Pharmacy Naloxone Dispensing Agreement.

 Requirements for Participating Pharmacies

-Address: 42-09 28th Street, 8th Floor, Long Island City, NY 11101
+Address: 42-09 28th Street, Long Island City, NY 11101

-Three naloxone products are currently authorized under the standing order:
+Dispense two doses of naloxone and necessary devices for administration.
+Two naloxone products are currently authorized under the standing order:

 Patients who cannot afford naloxone and are not eligible to use N-CAP can contact NYC Well for a referral to a free naloxone dispenser.